AgileVentures/LocalSupport/CONTRIBUTING.md

 which will close the relevant Pivotal Tracker ticket when we merge in your pull-request.
 The idea is that the ticket is finished when the team has reviewed and merged the PR, not at the point that the individual developer thinks they are first finished with the ticket.

 Please also placce a hyperlink to the relevant Pivotal Tracker ticket in the pull request description so that anyone reviewing the ticket can click straight through to the tracker ticket.

+### Delivering and Accepting

+If your git comments have included the correct syntax the corresponding pivotal tracker ticket should be marked as "finished" when the pull request is merged.
+If this fails we may need to manually mark the ticket as finished, but it should never be marked as "finished" until the PR is merged.
+After it is merged and the ticket is "finished", it will be "delivered" when it is deployed to the production system, so there's never any need for anyone besides the person doing the deploy to click "delivered".
+Finally the client is the one who signs off on whether a ticket is "accepted", or in cases of chores/bugs that the client is unclear on it is the project manager.

 Code Style
 -------------